RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 drwxr-xr-x 2 ssasidharan chess    6 Mar 26 15:21 Videos
 ```

-Let us see what the above means:
+Let us see what the above columns means:

 - The first column lists permissions on the file/folder.
 (We will see
   what this means in the next section.)